-emfile There are no more available file descriptors.
+emfile There are no more available file descriptors (for the operating system process that the Erlang emulator runs in).

-enfile A file or port table is full.
+enfile The file table is full (for the entire operating system).

 During use of a port opened using {spawn, Name}, errors arising when sending messages to it are reported to the owning process using signals of the form {'EXIT', Port, PosixCode}.
 See file(3) for possible values of PosixCode.